sympy/sympy/doc/src/guide/basics.rst

 rebuild expressions of various kinds in SymPy exactly the same way.
 This invariant is being used in all functions that manipulation expressions.

-Let's now use ``args`` to something a little more interesting than simple decomposition of expressions.
+Let's now use ``args`` to do something a little more interesting than simple decomposition of expressions.
 Working with expressions, one may be interested in the depth of such expressions.
-By viewing expressions as n-ary trees, by depth we understand the longest path in a tree.
+By viewing expressions as n-ary trees, by depth we mean the longest path in a tree.

 Trees consist of branches and leafs.
 In SymPy, leafs of expressions are instances of subclasses of :class:`Atom` class (numbers, symbols, special